Futurama (New York World's Fair): Overview

 Geddes' "vision of the future" was rather achievable; the most advanced technology posited was the automated highway system of which General Motors built a working prototype by 1960.
 Futurama is widely held to have first introduced the general American public to the concept of a network of expressways connecting the nation.
-It provided a direct connection between the streamlined style which was popular in America between 1928 and 1938, and the concept of steady-flow which appeared in street and highway design in the same period.
+It provided a direct connection between the streamlined style which was popular in America at the time, and the concept of steady-flow which appeared in street and highway design in the same period.

 Geddes expounds upon his design in his book Magic Motorways:

 The modeled highway construction emphasized hope for the future as it served as a proposed solution to traffic congestion of the day, and demonstrated the probable development of traffic in proportion to the automotive growth of the next 20 years.
 Bel Geddes assumed that the automobile would be the same type of carrier and still the most common means of transportation in 1960, albeit with increased vehicle use and traffic lanes also capable of much higher speeds.

 Four general ideas for improvement were incorporated into the exhibition showcase to meet these assumptions.
 First, each section of road was designed to receive greater capacity of traffic.
 Second, traffic moving in one direction could be isolated from traffic moving in any other.
 Third, segregating traffic by subdividing towns and cities into certain units restricted traffic and allowed pedestrians to predominate.
 And fourth, traffic control included maximum and minimum speeds.
 Through this, the exhibition was designed to inspire greater public enthusiasm and support for the constructive work and planning of streets and highways.